ShapescapeMC/content-guide-generator/docs/custom_properties.md

 ## Behavior Pack Block Files

-> **Note**: All of the properties used by the block are the same as the ones
+This section describes the custom properties that can be added to the block files in the behavior pack.
+The properties are added to the `["minecraft:block"].description` object in the JSON file.

-> used by the item.
-The only difference is the path to the file and JSON path
-> inside the file.
+> **Note**: All of the properties used by the block are the same as the ones used by the item.
+The only difference is the path to the file and JSON path inside the file.
 >
-> Blocks are stored in 'blocks' flder and the JSON path is using 'minecraft:block'
-> instead of 'minecraft:item'.
+> Blocks are stored in 'blocks' flder and the JSON path is using 'minecraft:block' instead of 'minecraft:item'.

 ### `description`

 - Path: `packs/BP/blocks/*.json`
 - JSON Path: `["minecraft:block"].description.description`

 Description is a string or list of strings that describes the block in the `summarize_blocks()` and `summarize_blocks_in_tables()` functions.
 If description is written as a list, it is assumed that each string is a separate line of description.
+You can read more about the functions in [Generator Functions](/docs/generator_functions.md) section.

 **Examples**
 ```